-The Florida Department of Environmental Protection is committed to marshaling resources to prepare Florida’s coastal communities and habitats for the effects of climate change, especially rising sea levels.
-Through the Florida Resilient Coastlines Program, DEP continues its efforts to help ensure collaboration among Florida’s coastal communities, and to offer technical assistance and funding to coastal communities dealing with increasingly complex flooding, erosion and habitat shifts.
-Click here to view the recently awarded Resilience Planning Grants.
+Through the Florida Resilient Coastlines Program, DEP continues its efforts to help ensure collaboration among Florida’s coastal communities and to offer technical assistance and funding to coastal communities dealing with increasingly complex flooding, erosion and habitat shifts.

 Local communities can assess vulnerabilities to projected increases in coastal flooding and erosion and can develop strategies to make affected areas more resilient.
 Protecting and strengthening natural infrastructure also can help.
 Coral reefs, mangroves, oyster reefs and marshes are our first lines of defense.
-The Florida Coastal Office is committed to helping prepare Florida’s communities and habitats for changes resulting from sea level rise by:
+DEP's Office of Resilience and Coastal Protection is committed to helping prepare Florida’s communities and habitats for changes resulting from sea level rise by:

 Continuing to promote and ensure a coordinated approach to sea level rise planning among state, regional and local agencies.